Free play-based STEAM activities for kids

 You can find the story for this activity below (register for free to print this & many more free activities!).

-Hoseli and Esther were collecting flowers from a meadow when a really funny creature flew across.
+Hoseli the robot and Esther were collecting flowers from a meadow when a really funny creature flew across.
 It had colorful wings and a long, long nose that looked just like a straw.

 She peeked in and here’s what she saw: